sgorgun/exceptions/README.md

     return floats.Length;
 }
 ```
 3. In such cases it makes sense to add an additional check for testing an argument for _null_.
-Add an _if_ statement that throws the _ArgumentNullException_ if the _floats_ argument is _null_.
+Add an _if_ statement that throws the _ArgumentNullException_ when the _floats_ argument is _null_.

 ```cs
 public static int CheckParameterAndThrowException4(float[] floats)